Remc0000/GithubCopilot4Fabric/prompt.md

 1. **Greens on the validation steps.** Anything off by ±5% → flag in the finish report, don't re-author.
 Save the heroic re-runs for staging.
 2. **Wall-clock under 35 minutes.** If Scoop blows past 10 minutes on framing, kill it and run the framing call yourself in 1 line of `az rest`.
 3. **Funny commit messages are encouraged.** "fix: ProductCategory was lying about its parents" gets a laugh in the room.
-4. **Cats welcome.** A small ASCII cat in the finish flag is canon.
+4. **Cats welcome.** A small ASCII cat in the finish flag is canon + the total time spend

 ```
        /\_/\